 Make gluten-free parmesan zucchini fritters for a savory snack or side dish using only four simple ingredients!
-Although zucchini pancakes are healthy and low-calorie, they taste anything but, and are a hit with kids!
+Although zucchini pancakes are a hit with kids, especially when served with sour cream and applesauce.

 Once mid-summer rolls around, my kitchen has one sole purpose – find ways to use up an overwhelming supply of zucchini!
 Fresh zucchini becomes nightly sides dishes, like zucchini fries or lemon garlic zucchini saute, baked into treats, such as gluten-free zucchini cake or almond flour zucchini bread, or used in many other gluten-free zucchini recipes.